kkaur89/PROJECT-FOUR/README.md

 <img width="1439" alt="Screenshot 2021-05-09 at 17 48 22" src="https://user-images.githubusercontent.com/77445688/117580204-c6444500-b0ee-11eb-963d-0cd38f07c414.png">

 The next stage was to add the functionality for the user to save their posts.
-This required us to add more functionality to the use model.
+This required us to add more functionality to the use model, currently all we had was a post request for login, register, get request for user id.
+We needed to add a put request in the backend under views.py for the User model.
+I started coding this request, not really knowing as much arounf put requests.
+My instinct was that it was too long, I did search the internet for solutions but couldn;t come to one, so I worked with the Teaching assistants to refactor the code:

+**Before:**

+    def put(self, request, pk):
+            user_to_edit = self.get_user(pk=request.user.id)
+            article_to_add = Article.objects.get(pk=pk)
+            updated_article = PopulatedArticleSerializer(article_to_add, data=request.data)   # here I am trying to add the data body to the request user_to_edit.article.add(updated_article)
+            user_to_edit.save()
+            serializer_user = PopulatedUserSerializer(user_to_edit)
+            return Response(serializer_user.data, status=status.HTTP_200_OK)

+**After:**

+    def put(self, request, pk):
+        user = self.get_user(pk=request.user.id)
+        article_to_add = Article.objects.get(pk=pk)
+        user.article.add(article_to_add)
+        user.save()
+        serializer_user = PopulatedUserSerializer(user)
+        return Response(serializer_user.data, status=status.HTTP_200_OK)

+We then went on to define the URL for this path and test the URL in Insomnia.
+The request worked however only the article id was being passed into the array not the entire Article.
+We later learn't that naming conventions mean everything as our populated user serializer was showing the below:

+    class PopulatedUserSerializer(UserSerializer):
+        articles = PopulatedArticleSerializer(many=True)

+When the field in the model was defined as below:

+    class User(AbstractUser):
+        article = models.ManyToManyField('articles.Article', related_name="articles", blank=True)

+So the ```PopulatedUserSerializer``` was updated to article not articles.
+This then meant that the whole content of the article was pushed into the array instead of just the id.